GreyKeenan/dukesup/index.md

 Swap Out Your DUKES
 --------------------------------------------------

-In order to protect your own DUKES, you can swap them out.
+Protect your own DUKES by swapping them out.
-Just pick up the original DUKE and put it in your hand.
+Pick up the original DUKE and put it in your hand;
-Then, use a card from your hand to replace it.
+then, use a card from your hand to replace it.
+You cannot replace DUKES that were already empty.

 When you pick up a DUKE, you do not *have* to replace it.
 You may choose to leave it empty instead,